"A Structural Approach Rooted in a System of Turns"

 "Tango is a walking dance; learning to walk is the hardest part of tango."

-I still hear many teachers saying those things, and many students repeating them without thinking about what they hear and repeat.
-The teacher and the student take those types of phrases literally, and together diligently practice pushing the partner like a shopping cart for hours to "learn the tango walk".
-That example of contradictory talk about tango, without an understanding of the intended meaning behind the words, explains one reason why the tango dance has one of the highest attrition rates of beginners among all partner dances.
-And other examples abound.
+Many teachers say those things, and many students repeat them without thinking about what they hear and repeat.
+The teacher and the student take those types of phrases literally, and together diligently practice this.
+That example of contradictory talk about tango, often in equally poetic language, without an understanding of the intended meaning behind the words, explains one reason why the tango dance has one of the highest attrition rates of beginners among all partner dances.
+Other examples abound.
+Southern California is home to some 20 million people.
+Since 2003 no less than five hundred teachers, local and visiting, have taught group and private tango lessons here.
+Do you think there are five hundred good tango dancers in Southern California?

 Tango is powerful!